CodePushGo/website/src/content/blog/en/ultimate-guide-to-ota-update-security-for-capacitor-apps.md

 next_blog: ''
 ---

-Over-the-air (OTA) updates are a fast way to improve [Capacitor](https://capacitorjs.com/) apps without app store delays.
+Over-the-air (OTA) updates are a fast way to improve [React Native](https://capacitorjs.com/) apps without app store delays.
 But they come with risks like code tampering, downgrade attacks, and data breaches.
 Here's how to secure your updates:

 1.  **Encrypt Everything**: Use AES-256 for update files and RSA-2048 for secure key exchanges.
 2.  **Sign Update Bundles**: Authenticate updates with private/public key pairs to prevent tampering.